tuxtof/Workshop_setup_guide/prism_central/prism_central_setup.rst

 **Overview**
 ************

-In this guide we will configure Prism Cetnral for the HPOC you have checked out.
+In this guide we will configure Prism Central for the HPOC you have checked out.
 This includes SSP and Calm (Apps).

 **Configure Prism Central for Workshop**
 ****************************************

-We will start bu installing prism Central
+We will start by installing prism Central

 **Step 1 — Install Prism Central**